thriveweb/deking-new/content/posts/2018-10-30-celebrate-christmas-in-australia-with-a-brand-new-deck.md

 ## Why Choose DeKing for your Christmas Deck?

 DeKing Decks have been building world-class timber decks since 2003.
-We’re a local Queensland business servicing areas including Brisbane, Gold Coast, Toowoomba and Lockyer Valley.
+We’re a local Queensland business servicing areas including Brisbane, Gold Coast, and Lockyer Valley.

 We’ve been ‘beating Santa to the punch’ for ages, delivering quality decks in time for many South East Queensland homes just in time for Christmas.